-Types of PMP® Exam Questions You Should Know To Pass The PMP® Exam
+Types of PMP® Exam Questions For You To Pass The PMP® Exam

 You now have 35 contact hours and has been reading A Guide to the Project Management Body of Knowledge (PMBOK® Guide) cover to cover but is it enough to make sure you'll pass the Project Management Professional (PMP)® exam?

 Anyone who has sat for the PMP® exam knows that studying the PMBOK® Guide and having 35 Contact Hours is just not enough.
 When you talk to them about the PMP Exam, they will tell you it covers a lot of ground and the questions are not as straightforward as one would hope.
 Of the ones that have passed the exam, an overwhelming percentage of them will tell you that they used more than just one study method.

 Just as a golfer must learn to “drive” and “put” before they ever step onto a 18 hole golf course, the PMP Applicant must also learn the mechanics of taking the exam and what to expect when they arrive on game day.
 Employing multiple study methods may give you a triangulated understanding of the material as well as illuminating what you do know and what you don’t know.

 Being able to answer PMP Exam sample questions is crucial to your exam success.
 Simple?
 In concept; yes.
 After all, the PMP exam has only multiple choice questions.
 However, there are a number of question styles; each has their purpose and caveats, which makes knowing how to get the most of each question exponentially crucial.